 We accept any women up to the age of 50.
 We do not have any cut-off for AMH levels, and we will try to achieve fertility treatment for a woman with their own eggs if it is possible.
-We have had patients with AMH levels under 1 get pregnant.
-We do not have a strict BMI cut-off, but will take it into account when deciding what treatment is best suited and in some cases whether it is safe to go ahead with treatment.
+We have had patients with AMH levels under 1 have healthy babies with their own eggs.
+We do not have a strict BMI cut-off, but will take it into account the health and safety of the woman when deciding what treatment is best suited and in some cases whether it is safe to go ahead with treatment.

 Is there a waiting list?

 No, there is no waiting list.
 There are usually initial consultations available within a week.
 Starting the treatment depends on your cycle, as it will begin after your period starts.
 This means we can usually start at the beginning of your next cycle.